 - Drinking a gallon of water may not leave you much time to drink anything during the day, so be prepared to swear off other drinks for a while.

-Tips for Reading 10 Pages Of A Self Help Book Requirement
+Tips for Reading 10 Pages of a Self-Help Book Requirement

-Tips for the 75 Hard Diet And Food Requirements
+Tips for the 75 Hard Diet and Food Requirements

 - No junk food.
 No cheat meals.
-Do some research and find some foods you think will work for you.
+Do some research and find some healthy foods you think will work for you.
+Again, no cheat meals.

 - Be aware of your calorie intake.
 If you are not experienced at tracking calories, you may want to consider doing that during this program.
 Your calorie intake can be too high, even with a healthy diet.